corrode/corrode.github.io/content/podcast/s01e03-apollo/index.md

 ## Show Notes

 GraphQL is at the core of companies like GitHub, trivago, and Facebook.
-Apollo provides a GraphQL platform that helps developers build and ship apps faster with open source tools and a cloud service.
+In this episode, Nicolas, a staff software engineer at Apollo GraphQL, discusses the company's products and how they use Rust in the core of their GraphQL
-The core of Apollo, its routing engine, is written in Rust.
-Nicolas explains how Rust is used at Apollo, how they use Rust to build a GraphQL engine, and how they use Rust to build a GraphQL engine.
+engine: the Apollo router.

 ### About Apollo